 Preventing Stent Surgeries

-I am suffering from dry cough for the last 2 weak and I have chest pain whenever I cough hard.
-Can you suggest what should be done?
+I am suffering from dry cough for the last 2weeks and I have chest pain whenever I cough hard can you suggest what should be done?